saitejapoluka249/ai-distributed-marketplace/README.md

 2. **Application Tier (app_servers/):**
-* `buyer_server.py` and `seller_server.py`: These servers act as middleware.
-They handle business logic (like verifying passwords or checking stock) and manage communication between the clients and the databases.
+* `buyer_server.py` and `seller_server.py`: These servers act as **stateless** middleware.
+They do not store user state locally; instead, they validate sessions with the database for every request.
+They handle business logic and manage communication between the clients and the databases.

 3. **Database Tier (database_tier/):**